LendingClub Review [2023]: Easy Online Personal Loans and More

 Patient solutions

-LendingClub partners with more than 23,000 providers across the country to provide financing for medical and dental care.
+LendingClub partners with more than 23,000 providers nationwide to finance medical and dental care.
 If your provider is enrolled with LendingClub, you might be eligible for an installment loan or revolving line of credit to help pay for dentistry, fertility, hair restoration, or bariatric services.
-Loan rates and terms vary by plan type:
+Loan terms and APR ranges vary by plan type:

 Fixed-rate plans Promotional no-interest plans Promotional low-rate plans